ElAwbery/Lucky_Egg/README.md

 This step added functionality for the web app user to update their pokemon species' counts and candy counts.

+Python gets the POST data as a stream object, not a string.
 The Python documentation for working with streams is [here](https://docs.python.org/3/library/io.html).

-- Implemented the __post__ method of the request handler class so that the client can modify class data attributes (pokemon species count and candy counts).
+- Implemented the __post__ method of the request handler class so that the user can modify class data attributes (pokemon species count and candy counts).
 - Caught errors using the built in __send_error__ method of Python's request handler class.
-- The updated pokemon species page now displays its status as 'Updated'.
+- The species page, after a POST update, now displays its status as 'Updated'.

 ### 8. [Wrote a template engine, added templates and a template method to the website code](https://github.com/ElAwbery/Lucky_Egg/blob/master/08.%20Add%20template%20to%20site.py)